kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

 This plugin allows you to build even more complex workflows and reduce latency between data sync.
 Just after running an Airbyte sync (ETL to extract your data from a source), you can apply some transformations using Kestra dbt plugin and at the end running an Hightouch sync to activate your data without waiting for the next schedule.

-Checkout the full [plugin documentation](https://kestra.io/plugins/plugin-hightouch) for all specifications.
+Check out the full [plugin documentation](https://kestra.io/plugins/plugin-hightouch) for all specifications.
 A big thanks to our community member [Antoine Baillet](https://github.com/aballiet) for the creation of this plugin!

 ## What's Next? ##